MartinCowey/fishing_project/README.md

 -Surface Plane

 For the final visual design: *After the site was finished*
-- Develop a consistent color scheme and typography that aligns with the blog's purpose
+- Develop a consistent colour scheme and typography that aligns with the blog's purpose
 - Create visually appealing buttons and interactive elements, with user feedback
 - Ensure readability of blog posts on various screen sizes
 - Implement responsive design techniques for seamless mobile experience